 During your last few weeks and days of life, there are ways to manage the symptoms you might have.

-This page is about controlling symptoms that you might have in the last few weeks or days of life.
+This page is about controlling symptoms you might have in the last few weeks or days of life.

 If you are not at this stage of your illness, you might find it more helpful to read our information on coping with the symptoms of advanced cancer for your cancer type.